Hunter Strickland: Draft and minor leagues

-Pittsburgh Pirates

 On July 22, 2009, Strickland was traded to the Pittsburgh Pirates along with Argenis Díaz in exchange for Adam LaRoche.
-He finished the year with the Single-A West Virginia Power, registering a 4-2 record and 3.77 ERA in 8 games.
-He split the 2010 season between West Virginia and the High-A Bradenton Marauders, accumulating a 2-5 record and 5.53 ERA with 25 strikeouts.
+He finished the year with the Single-A West Virginia Power, registering a 4-2 record and 3.77 ERA with 23 strikeouts in eight games.
+Strickland split the 2010 season between West Virginia and the High-A Bradenton Marauders, accumulating a 2-5 record and 5.53 ERA with 25 strikeouts.
 However, his season was cut short due to a right elbow strain.
-He missed the entire 2011 season with a rotator cuff injury that required surgery.
-In 2012, he split the year between the Double-A Altoona Curve and Bradenton, logging a 4-4 record and 3.70 ERA with 58 strikeouts in 33 appearances.
+Strickland missed the entire 2011 season with a rotator cuff injury that required surgery.

+In 2012, Strickland split the year between the Double-A Altoona Curve and Bradenton, logging a 4-4 record and 3.70 ERA with 58 strikeouts in 33 appearances.
 On November 20, 2012, the Pirates added Strickland to the 40-man roster to protect him from the Rule 5 draft.
 On March 27, 2013, Strickland was designated for assignment by the Pirates.

-San Francisco Giants

 On April 2, 2013, Strickland was claimed off waivers by the San Francisco Giants.
-Strickland underwent Tommy John surgery in May and was designated for assignment on July 23, 2013, and released the next day, but re-signed on a minor league contract with the Giants 5 days later.
-He was re-added to the Giants' 40-man roster on November 20, 2013.
+Strickland underwent Tommy John surgery in May and was designated for assignment on July 23, and released the next day.
+However, he re-signed with the team on a minor league contract on July 28.

+San Francisco Giants (2014–2018)

 2014

+Strickland was re-added to the Giants' 40-man roster on November 20, 2013.

 After recording a 2.02 ERA in 38 appearances for the Double-A Richmond Flying Squirrels, Strickland was called up to the majors for the first time on September 1, 2014.
 He pitched one scoreless inning of relief against the Colorado Rockies later that day.
-In the 2014 regular season, Strickland appeared in 9 games, allowing 5 hits and no runs in 7.0 innings pitched.
+In nine appearances during his rookie campaign, Strickland appeared in nine games, allowing five hits and no runs in seven innings pitched.

-In Game 1 of the 2014 National League Division Series versus the Washington Nationals, Strickland entered the game with the bases loaded and two outs in the sixth inning and struck out Ian Desmond to preserve the Giants' lead.
+In Game 1 of the 2014 National League Division Series against the Washington Nationals, Strickland entered the game with the bases loaded and two outs in the sixth inning and struck out Ian Desmond to preserve the Giants' lead.
 In Game 2, Strickland recorded the save in the longest (by time, tied for longest in innings) playoff game in Major League history, as the Giants defeated the Nationals 2–1 in 18 innings.
 However, Strickland set a postseason record for a reliever by allowing six home runs, even though the Giants went on to defeat the Kansas City Royals in the 2014 World Series.